 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.

-This drug may harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment with this drug and for at least 6 months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you're having treatment and for at least 6 months afterwards.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

-- have other vaccines, but they might not give you as much protection as usual
+- other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- the flu vaccine (as an injection)

 More information about this treatment

-We haven't listed all the very rare side effects of this treatment.
-For further information see the electronic Medicines Compendium (eMC) website.
+For further information about this treatment go to the electronic Medicines Compendium (eMC) website.

-You can report any side effect you have that isn’t listed here to the Medicines Health and Regulatory Authority (MHRA) as part of their Yellow Card Scheme.
+You can report any side effect you have to the Medicines Health and Regulatory Authority (MHRA) as part of their Yellow Card Scheme.